Packages

 To revert any configuration attribute to its default, select the Reset option from the gear menu in the Attributes section of the Properties window.

-To compare script changes:
+To compare package versions:

-3. In the Diff Result tab that opens, compare all of the changes between the current package copy and the latest published or local version, similar to source control applications.
+- In the diff tab that opens, compare all changes of the selected script between the current package copy and the latest published or local version.